Dyvil/dyvil-lsp/SETUP.md

 $ pnpx create-nx-workspace
 ✔ Choose what to create                 · integrated
-✔ What to create in the new workspace   · angular-monorepo ✔ Repository name                       · software-tools ✔ Application name                      · web
+✔ What to create in the new workspace   · angular-monorepo ✔ Repository name                       · stc
+✔ Application name                      · web
 ✔ Default stylesheet format             · scss
 ✔ Enable distributed caching to make your CI faster · No